reedlevinson/home/activities/activity6/README.md

 ## 2. swapping pointers

-Copy the `activity6-2.c` file from the shared directory into
+Copy the `activity6-2.c` file from the examples directory into
 the `memorygames` directory on plank.

 The `swap_nums` function seems to work, but the `swap_pointers`